IreGambara/odoo-web-design-challenge/README.md

 - Modern and clean overall aesthetic

 ### What could be improved
 - No comments.
-Every sections was easy to understand
+Every sections was easy to understand!